EDM-Research/VATr-pp/README.md

 The model `resnet_18_pretrained.pth` was pretrained by using this dataset: [download link](https://drive.google.com/drive/folders/1Xs_rR0EWt09-K6vmlvAI8pwsrmHSknC8?usp=share_link)

-## Generate Styled Handwtitten Text Images
+## Generate Styled Handwritten Text Images

 We added some utility to generate handwritten text images using the trained model.
 These are used as follows: